z3nth10n/z3nth10n.github.io/_posts/2019-03-20-problemas-con-plugins-de-jekyll-en-github-pages.md

 permalink: "/:language/:year/:month/:day/jekyll-plugin-issue-with-github-pages.html"
 ---

-## Jekyll Plugin Issue with GitHub Pages
+## ¿Problemas con los plugins de Jekyll en Github Pages?

 For this blog, I knew I wanted to be able to customize it and did not want to learn how to customize WordPress themes.
 The idea of using a static site generator like [Jekyll](https://jekyllrb.com) was appealing to me because I would not have to deal with a database.
 Also since [GitHub Pages](https://pages.github.com) hosts and automatically builds Jekyll sites, I would not have to deal with hosting.
 I went about installing Jekyll locally, created a starter blog site and pushed my changes to GitHub. [z3nth10n.github.io](/) was up and running quickly!